Lifeboat (shipboard): Titanic sinking

+World War II

 During World War II and the Battle of the Atlantic with convoys going to northern Russia through the Arctic Ocean it was found that the chance of the crews of merchant ships surviving in open lifeboats was not very good unless they were rescued in a couple of hours.
 The US Navy asked various groups and manufacturers to suggest solutions.
 The result was the first enclosed, unsinkable, self-righting lifeboat, manufactured in Delanco, New Jersey; the first units were delivered in 1944.
 These radically new lifeboats were 24 ft in length and weighed 5,000 lb.
 They had two enclosed cabins (one at each end) which could hold a total of 25 persons.
 The space in between was designed to help persons in the water be pulled aboard, and could be enclosed with a canvas top.
 The new type lifeboat could be driven either by a small motor or sail.

 In 1943 the US developed a balsa wood liferaft that would not sink, irrespective of the number of holes (from enemy fire) in it.
 These balsa liferafts were designed to hold five to ten men on a platform suspended on the inside or fifteen to twenty-five hanging lines placed on the outsides.
 They were inexpensive, and during the war thousands were stored in any space possible on US warships and merchant ships.
 These liferafts were intended only for use during a short term before lifeboats or another ship in the convoy or group could bring them aboard.
 When USS Indianapolis, a cruiser operating alone, was sunk on 30 July 1945, none of its larger lifeboats were launched, and the survivors had to rely on balsa liferafts automatically released as the ship sank; many of the crew perished, but the balsa liferafts saved others; ultimately 316 of 1,196 crew survived.

+Totally enclosed lifeboat

 TEMPSC (Totally Enclosed Motor Propelled Survival Craft) are mandatory on all merchant vessels, tankers, MODUs, Floating Offshore Oil and Gas Platforms and some fixed offshore oil and gas platforms per 1983 Chapter III amendment to IMO SOLAS 1974.
 TEMPSC offer superior protection against fire on the water, poisonous gases and severe weather conditions (especially heat, cold and rough seas).